 “Thanks to Dragon, the fee earners reply to emails not just quickly, but in more detail than they may have done if they were typing.
 After all, we are not typists, and talking to create a response is far easier.”John Wood, PGS Law – Read full story

 There is a significant shift in how businesses view working since the pandemic, so much so that they’re embracing flexible working: A hybrid of office-based and home working.

 Therefore, identifying when your most productive hours are would be extremely beneficial and allow you to play to your strengths.
 For example, if you work best during the hours of 7-3, then could you work during these times?
 After all, there is no sense in forcing productivity, as most of the time, it goes the other way!

-A massive part in avoiding burnout is working closely with your team – Legal professionals often feel like they need to do everything themselves, when in reality, this isn’t healthy or sustainable.
+A massive part of avoiding burnout is working closely with your team – Legal professionals often feel like they need to do everything themselves when in reality, this isn’t healthy or sustainable.

 Delegating work to other members of the team or asking for support is not only helpful in terms of reducing your workflow but also in loosening the reins and creating a healthier work life.

 All in all, it is possible to come back from burnout and a less-stressed life, and we hope these tips will be useful in helping you to do that.